• Skip to primary navigation

 Wooden chairs are so nice to have instead of upholstery.
 Wood chairs clean up so well and hold up great with kids.

-That is how to turn upholstered dining chair seats into wooden seats!
-Now they match my table beautifully.
-They are perfect because they are durable enough to withstand all the family meals with young kids and beautiful enough to host a fancy dinner party with guests.
+The good news is they are now durable enough to withstand all the family meals with young kids and beautiful enough to host a fancy dinner party with guests.

 If your dining chairs need an update or if the upholstery on your chairs is in need of repairs, then this DIY wood seat replacement could be a great DIY option for you to try.